scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 solver in Python that uses the specializer.
 Figure :ref:`akxresults` shows the results for three test matrices and compares performance against ``scipy.linalg.solve`` which calls the LAPACK ``dgesv`` routine.
-Even with just the matrix powers kernel specialized, the CA CG already outperforms the native C routine used by SciPy.
+Even with just the matrix powers kernel specialized, the CA CG already outperforms the native solver routine used by SciPy.

 Status and Future Plans